eightbitraptor/wallpapering/README.md

 ## Contributing

 Basic contribution guidelines are as follows.
-I'm always amenable to patches and pull requests however please bear in mind that Wallpaper is designed to be pretty much the simplest thing that can work.
+I'm always amenable to patches and pull requests however please bear in mind that wallpapering is designed to be pretty much the simplest thing that can work.
 Also no patches will be accepted without accompanying tests.
 Thanks :)

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)